chinmayakain/devoura/README.md

 ## Features or Limitations

-- Currenlty limited to a certain website for scraping.
+- Currenlty limited to a certain website for data scraping.

 ## Deployment